galaxyproject/training-material/topics/transcriptomics/tutorials/unaligned-ncrnas-analysis/tutorial.md

 - `description`: description of the model/alignment.

-> ### {% icon question %} Questions
+> <question-title></question-title>
 >
 > 1. What does a RNA family model represent?
 > 2. What is the practical application of a RNA family model?
 >
-> > ### {% icon solution %} Solution
+> > <solution-title></solution-title>
 > >
 > > 1.
-Answer for question1
-> >    RNA family model capture the sequence and structure information of the aligned individual sequences of a RNA family with a probabilistic model, also called covariance model.
+RNA family model capture the sequence and structure information of the aligned individual sequences of a RNA family with a probabilistic model, also called covariance model.
 > > 2.
-Answer for question2
-> >    RNA family models can be used for homology search that considers the secondary structure of the RNA family and enables to identify novel members of the RNA family.
+RNA family models can be used for homology search that considers the secondary structure of the RNA family and enables to identify novel members of the RNA family.
 > {: .solution}
 >
 {: .question}